-M.S. in Computer Science TROY Publication 384-257 Revised: 3/2015 Page 2 of 2
+M.S. in Computer Science TROY Publication 384-257 Revised: 3/2017 Page 2 of 2

-ITEMS TO BE DISCUSSED: Progress: ress: 1.
-One term limit to have transcript(s) and test scores on file STATUS DATE INITIALS 2.
-Temporary, Conditional, and Unconditional Admission Conditional 3.
-Availability of faculty for academic advising Test Scores 4.
-Petition for transfer credit once unconditionally admitted Requirement for minimum 5.
-Class attendance undergraduate GPA waived 6.
-Drop and Withdrawal procedures; deadlines and consequences Requirement for minimum 7.
-Petition for an incomplete grade score of GRE waived 8.
-Student participation in course and program evaluation Unconditional 9.
-Thesis and non-thesis options Residency 10.
-Other , Comps
+- 1. One term limit to have transcript(s) and test scores on file - 2.
+Temporary, Conditional, and Unconditional Admission - 3.
+Availability of faculty for academic advising - 4.
+Petition for transfer credit once unconditionally admitted - 5.
+Class attendance - 6.
+Drop and Withdrawal procedures; deadlines and consequences - 7.
+Petition for an incomplete grade - 8.
+Student participation in course and program evaluation - 9.
+Thesis and non-thesis options - 🔲 10.
+Other